maruf-sami/google-data-scraper/README.md

 ﻿google data scrapper

-Write a keyword and fined all the related links with the keyword
+Write a keyword and fine all the related links with the keyword in google search result